comunica/Article-SSWS2020-AMF/content/evaluation.md

 On the other hand, our results have shown that server-side on the fly creation of AMFs only starts to have a significant impact for sizes larger than 10.000 (_[Research Question 3](#question-dynamic-restriction)_).

-On a low-end machine (2,7 GHz Intel Core i5, 8GB RAM), creation of AMFs takes 0,0125 msec per triple, which means that AMF creation of size 10.000 takes only 0,125 seconds.
+On a low-end machine (2,7 GHz Intel Core i5, 8GB RAM), creation of AMFs takes 0.0125 msec per triple, which means that AMF creation of size 10.000 takes only 0.125 seconds.
 As such, AMFs of size 10.000 or less can be created with acceptable durations for Web servers, after which they can still be cached.

-[](#plot_triple_pattern_counts) shows that there is only a very small amount of triple patterns with a very large amount of matches.
+[](#plot_triple_pattern_counts) shows that there is only a very small number of triple patterns with a very large number of matches.
 When setting the WatDiv dataset to a size of 10M triples, there are only 90 triple patterns with a size larger than 10.000.
 Setting that size to 100M triples, this number increases to 255, so this is not a linear increase.
 Due to this low number of very large patterns, we can easily pre-compute these offline before dataset publication time.
-As the WatDiv dataset achieves a high diversity of [_structuredness_, it is similar to real-world RDF datasets](cite:cites realism), as such this behaviour can be generalized to other datasets with a similar structuredness.
+Since the WatDiv dataset achieves a high diversity of [_structuredness_, it is similar to real-world RDF datasets](cite:cites realism).
+As such, this behavior can be generalized to other datasets with a similar structuredness.

 <figure id="plot_triple_pattern_counts">
 <center>
 <img src="img/triple_pattern_counts/plot_counts.svg" alt="Triple pattern counts" class="plot_non_c">
 </center>
 <figcaption markdown="block">
-Logarithmic plot of the number of matches for triple patterns in five dataset over varying sizes, limited to the 1000 patterns with the most matches.
+Logarithmic plot of the number of matches for triple patterns in five datasets of varying sizes, limited to the 1000 patterns with the most matches.
 Triple patterns are sorted by decreasing number of matches.
 </figcaption>